What is a Reasonable Accommodation?

 - Alternative accommodations that may be effective in meeting the employee’s needs

-Upon receipt of the Accommodation Request Form and Medical Inquiry Form, the ADA Coordinator, in consultation with the employee’s supervisor or the Human Resources (HR) Director, will determine if a job analysis should be conducted.
+Upon receipt of the ADA Accommodation Request Form and Medical Inquiry Form, the ADA Coordinator, in consultation with the employee’s supervisor or the Human Resources (HR) Director, will determine if a job analysis should be conducted.
 The job analysis will entail an assessment of the essential functions of the employee’s position relative to any physical restrictions outlined in the medical documentation.
 The job analysis will provide a recommendation regarding whether the essential functions of the employee’s position, given any documented physical restrictions, can be performed with or without a reasonable accommodation.
 The job analysis will be conducted on an “as needed” basis.

 All information pertaining to the employee’s accommodation request will be shared only on a need to know basis during the interactive accommodation process.
 The ADA Coordinator may share certain information with an employee’s supervisor or other University official(s) as necessary to make appropriate determinations on an accommodation request.